Smoked Brisket Tacos

 There’s nothing I’d rather be doing at 7am on a Saturday morning in the summer than prepping my smoker.
 Ok, that might be a small lie as 7am on the weekend is still rather early to be awake.
 But Robbie often gets up early on weekends, so if I’m going to be awake then I might as well be prepping the smoker!
 Today’s post is about one of my all-time favorite smoker recipes: Smoked Brisket.

 But it’s summer now.
 None of that snow and winter talk!
 Let’s turn our attention to how to properly smoke a darned good brisket.
 Smoking a delicious brisket starts with purchasing good quality meat.
 That’s no surprise, right?
-We rely on Certified Angus Beef ® brand for all of our beef, and we’ve got a great local butcher store here in town that I’ll swing by whenever we need premium cuts of beef.
-I stopped by Fred the Butcher a couple of weeks ago and picked up this brisket.
+We rely on Certified Angus Beef ® brand for all of our beef, and we’ve got a great local butcher store here in town that I’ll swing by whenever we need premium cuts of tender beef.

 How to Smoke a Brisket